 Agents charge fees roughly between 0.4 - 0.9%.

-Getting a better deal when sending money to South Korea
+Get a better deal for foreign transfers to South Korea

 When sending money to South Korea it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :